MyPureCloud/terraform-provider-genesyscloud/docs/resources/task_management_worktype.md

 - `description` (String) The description of the Worktype.
 - `division_id` (String) The division to which this entity belongs.
 - `schema_version` (Number) Version of the workitem schema to use.
 If not provided, the worktype will use the latest version.
-- `statuses` (Block Set) The list of possible statuses for Workitems created from the Worktype. (see [below for nested schema](#nestedblock--statuses))

 ### Read-Only

 - `id` (String) The ID of this resource.

-<a id="nestedblock--statuses"></a>
-### Nested Schema for `statuses`

-Required:

-- `category` (String) The Category of the Status.
-- `name` (String) Name of the status

-Optional:

-- `default_destination_status_name` (String) Name of the default destination status to which this Status will transition to if auto status transition enabled.
-- `description` (String) The description of the Status.
-- `destination_status_names` (List of String) The names of the Statuses the Status can transition to.
-If null, the status can transition to any other status.
-- `status_transition_delay_seconds` (Number) Delay in seconds for auto status transition
-- `status_transition_time` (String) Time (HH:MM:SS format) at which auto status transition will occur after statusTransitionDelaySeconds delay.
-To set Time, the statusTransitionDelaySeconds must be equal to or greater than 86400 i.e. a day

-Read-Only:

-- `id` (String) Read-only identifier of the workitem status